conanite/aduki/README.md

     a.colour # => "blue"
     a.size   # => "4"

 So far, so unsurprising.
-Let's tell aduki that @size@ is an integer
+Let's tell aduki that `size` is an integer

     class Machine